UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 - "A Conda channel is a URL to a directory containing a Conda package(s)."
 - "Understand how to use Conda and Pip together effectively."
 ---

-## What are Conda packages?

-A conda package is a compressed archive file (`.tar.bz2` or `.conda`) that contains:

-* system-level libraries
-* Python or other modules
-* executable programs and other components
-* metadata under the `info/` directory
-* a collection of files that are installed directly into an `install` prefix.

-Conda keeps track of the dependencies between packages and platforms; the conda package format is identical across platforms and operating systems.

-### Package Structure

-All conda packages have a specific sub-directory structure inside the file.
-There is a `bin` directory that contains any binaries for the package; a `lib` directory containing the relevant library files (e.g., the `.py` files); and an `info` directory containing package metadata.
-For a more details of the conda package specification, including discussions of the various metadata files, see the [docs](https://docs.conda.io/projects/conda-build/en/latest/resources/package-spec.html).

 ## What are Conda channels?